-Students who failed an externship quarter must submit the request in writing to the Program Director a request to repeat that quarter.
+Students requesting to repeat a failed externship must submit the request in writing to the Program Director.
 Permission to repeat an externship will depend on the availability of an approved clinical site.
 Students will be allowed to repeat a clinical externship, only once.
 Only the highest grade is considered for GPA evaluation but all attempted credits are included for measurement of the maximum published time frame (150% of program length).
-A Fee of \$500.00 is assessed if approval to repeat the clinical externship quarter is granted.